danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 ## Step 13 - Dependency Injection

-Well, I won't do this here, since it just add even more complexity to an already super-long tutorial.
-In the demo application, however, I have an `IoC` folder in which I use a library called [Dip](https://github.com/AliSoftware/Dip) to manage dependencies in the app.
+I won't do this here, since it just add even more complexity to an already long tutorial.
+In the demo app, however, I have an `IoC` folder in which I use a library called [Dip](https://github.com/AliSoftware/Dip) to manage app dependencies.

-With `Dip` in place, the view controller becomes a lot cleaner, with the benefit that the view controller no longer knows anything about the implementations used in the app:
+With Dip in place, the view controller becomes a lot cleaner, with the benefit that the view controller no longer knows anything about the implementations used in the app:

 ```swift
 import UIKit